 Unlike our past asset-purchase programs, this one doesn’t have a preset expiration date.
 Instead, it is explicitly linked to what happens with the economy.
-We might even expand our purchases to include other assets. - San Francisco Fed President John Williams LINK
+We might even expand our purchases to include other assets. - San Francisco Fed President John Williams LINKThis is what it is being used for:

 Lindsey said that with the Fed purchasing at least $40 billion a month in mortgage debt through QE3, “they are buying the entire deficit.” - Lawrence Lindsey, Chairmen of the National Economic Council and assistant to the President on economic policy for President George W. Bush.
-LINK
+LINKI have maintained all along that the primary purpose of QE has been to keep the big banks from going insolvent and to finance Government deficit spending.
+I guess Larry Lindsey agrees with me for the most part.

 What has gone unnoticed in the commentary about QE3 is that the duration and commitment level to more QE has been pegged to the employment level, as reported by the Government.
 As everyone knows, and as has been detailed on this blog exhaustively, the Government has insidiously manipulated the unemployment level to an unbelievably relative low level for political purposes.
 Now, the Government can let the reported unemployment rate "breathe" a little by reporting a higher unemployment rate and thereby enabling the Fed to "justify" increasing the level of QE and expanding the range of assets purchased.
 Several Fed Governors are already discussing the expansion of QE3 to include Treasuries.
 Fait accompli.
 It's all very systemically Orwellian.